pshruthi04/assignment2-Patkur/README.md

    2. Take the fort cochin to Ernakulam ferry( maybe 15 mins)
    3. walk to the Ernakulam bus station(maybe 20-30 mins)
    4. take the bus to Alleppey  (may be around 1.5 to hours)
+* Items that are to be brought
+   * Debit cards
+   * Id Proofs
+   * Travel pillow
+   * Hand Sanitizer